RMPapazov19/Somnum-Project/README.md

 ## Technologies used

-We used two main technologies:
+We used four main technologies:

 - C++
 - ncurses / [PDcurses](https://github.com/wmcbrine/PDCurses)